RitwikCP/Data-Collection-Projects/Renkon Currency Converter/README.md

 | Average      | These are the average exchange rates of these two currencies for the last 30 and 90 days.     |
 | Volatility | These percentages show how much the exchange rate has fluctuated over the last 30 and 90-day periods. |

-Then, British Pound and Yemeni Rial stats are displayed.
+Then, British Pound and Yemeni Rial stats are displayed ( any currency data that is not available for extraction is shown as an empty field in the table ).

 <img width="297" alt="Screenshot 2021-11-20 at 12 42 42 AM" src="https://user-images.githubusercontent.com/94697656/142680491-216cfb0f-d917-40b0-a623-081db1fefd8a.png">